awall-codes/awall-codes.github.io/README.md

 # awall-codes.github.io

 Welcome to my GitHub!
 I'm Anna Wallin, a fourth-year Data Science student with a domain focus in Sociology.
 I currently conducting a Python-based undergraduate thesis analyzing how different gerrymandering metrics are affected when district lines are drawn to protect communities of interest.
-In my Sociological Research Methods course I am also coding in R to evaluate the effectiveness of independent redistricting commissions on electoral redistricting outcomes.

 This site showcases my projects, code, and repositories and the site is actively being updated as I complete new work.